- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 Great Sound Quality

 Reviewers mention 32mm speakers on this unit can lose clarity at high volumes, but upgrading to the Spirit HD with 40mm speakers fixes this.
 Plus, Cardo offers JBL speakers as an add-on unit.
 Get the best price on that here.
-The noise cancelling on the mic of this bluetooth headset also rivals Sena’s Advanced Noise Control.
+The noise cancelling on the mic on these Bluetooth communicators also rivals Sena’s Advanced Noise Control.

 Killer Features: Audio Sharing, Call to Intercom, Charge while you Ride

-Cardo has really leaned into customer needs with their latest offerings, consistently evolving their products to address some of the common outstanding pain points in motorcycle bluetooth headsets.
+Cardo Systems has really leaned into customer needs with their latest Bluetooth communicators, consistently evolving their products to address some of the common outstanding pain points in motorcycle bluetooth headsets.
 Battery life on the Spirit series is stellar at 10 hours (13 for the Spirit HD), but in case you forget to charge, you can charge this unit while you ride.

 Specs of Cardo Spirit